skndungu/sampleapp/README.md

-#myapp
+#MyApp
 this is my app